 Art is my life.
 Painting provides a sense of peace and productivity that is unmatched.
 It is a wonderful way to connect with other people.

-Twenty five years and a successful career as a medical illustrator later, I began to feel the itch to stop creating art on a Mac.
+I've been painting since 2008.
+Up until then, I honed my drawing and painting skills by practicing as a Certified Medical Illustrator.
+In that capacity, I won a long list of industry awards, from the RX Club to TED.
+However, the need to paint and create fine art became overwhelming.
 Learning everything I could about painting, I took workshops, clinics and painted every moment I could.
 Now over 10 years later, painting is my joy, my meditation and hopefully brings the same pleasure to everyone who sees it.

 Additional recent news: